 Water must be priced in full to reflect its true scarcity, says Masagos

 "Water is a strategic issue.
 It is a national security issue.
-We must price water fully," said Minister for the Environment and Water Resources Masagos Zulkifli in Parliament on Wednesday (Mar 1).
+We must price water fully," says Minister for the Environment and Water Resources Masagos Zulkifli in Parliament on Wednesday (Mar 1).

 - Posted 01 Mar 2017 17:35

-SINGAPORE: Water must be priced "fully" because in Singapore it is unlike any other ordinary commodity, said Minister for the Environment and Water Resources Masagos Zulkifli in Parliament on Wednesday (Mar 1) in response to concerns raised about the the water price hike announced last week.
+SINGAPORE: Water must be priced "fully" because in Singapore, it is unlike any other ordinary commodity, said Minister for the Environment and Water Resources Masagos Zulkifli in Parliament on Wednesday (Mar 1) in response to concerns raised about the water price hike announced last week.

 "We subsidise housing, healthcare, education, but not water consumption," he noted.
 "Water is a strategic issue.
 It is a national security issue.
 We must price water fully."